jandestrada/python_gas_tutorial/tute-gas.md

 set up before the main time while loop with:

     graphwindow=gdisplay(xtitle='v_x',ytitle='N',ymax=no_particles/2)

     velocity_dist=ghistogram(bins=arange(0,2*maxv,maxv/5))

-`velocity_dist` defines a histogram with a set of ten velocity ’bins’ into which the list of particle velocities will be sorted.
+`velocity_dist` defines a histogram with a set of ten velocity "bins" into which the list of particle velocities will be sorted.
 You might want to adjust the number of bins depending on the number of particles in your gas.
 The graph will be displayed in a new graphing window.